 Without annual mowing, our meadows, which were farmland for over a century, would give way to pioneer trees — cedar, sweetgum, sassafras, winged sumac — and in time become forested once again.
 The Arboretum Oversight Committee continues to focus on the maintenance of meadow areas on both campuses.

-On the Lumberton Campus a three-year rejuvenation project is underway.
-The meadow there is a retention basin surrounded by the homes on Woodside Drive (see accompanying map from Google Earth; click on the map to see it enlarged).
+The Lumberton Meadow is a retention basin surrounded by the homes on Woodside Drive (see accompanying map from Google Earth; click on the map to see it enlarged).
 Water moves down the slopes from the homes to a concrete gutter which carries water downhill from the top (T) of the basin through a culvert (C) down to the bottom (B) of the basin.
 Water then goes through underground culverts to Powell’s Mill Run (PMR), which flows through the Lumberton Campus Nature Preserve to the South Branch of the Rancocas Creek.

-The Medford Campus Meadow when Coreopsis is in bloom.
-There the meadow is on both sides of Estaugh Way from the “Silo Entrance” (SE) on Wilkins Station Road to the intersection with Medford Leas Way (MLW).
+The Medford Campus Meadow is on both sides of Estaugh Way from the “Silo Entrance” (SE) on Wilkins Station Road to the intersection with Medford Leas Way (MLW).
 The Google Earth image below shows the North Meadow (NM), South Meadow (SM), and Katzell Grove (K).
 The banner image at the top of this page is a view of the North Meadow looking toward the Silo Entrance.

 In 2012 there was a controlled burn on the North Meadow of the Medford Campus.
-There are brief videos and a slideshow of the burn.
+Click here to view brief videos and a slideshow of the burn.